 Table 2 takes the information from the Statement of Activities and rearranges it slightly so an individual can review total revenues for the year.
-The School District has prepared financial statements with a comparative analysis of government-wide data to fiscal year 2014.
-As on the prior page, it should be noted that the 2014 amounts presented below are not restated for the impact of the adoption of GASB Statement No. 68 and 71.
-The impact of these statements was to significantly increase pension expense reported during 2015 as compared to the prior period.
+The School District has prepared financial statements with a comparative analysis of government-wide data to fiscal year 2016.